yyexela/AMATH515_Project/README.md

 ## Description

 This repository contains the code used for the final project for AMATH 515 at the University of Washington.
+The final PDF is located at `writeup.pdf`.

 ## Initialize Datasets/Directories